 Where possible, it is preferable for medicines to be prescribed in frequencies that allow the pupil to take them outside of school hours.
-If this is not possible, prior to staff members administering any medication, the parents/carers of the child must complete and sign a parental agreement for a school to administer medicine form (Appendix 1).
+If this is not possible, prior to the child administering any medication, the parents/carers of the child must complete and sign a parental agreement self-administer medicine form (Appendix 1).